Coronavirus and business continuity

 Is Exertis working with vendor partners, suppliers and carriers to ensure customer orders can be fulfilled?

 Yes, we are in constant contact with our vendor partners and other stakeholders to understand where supply chain issues may affect product availability.
-Naturally, this is an on-going situation but currently we are not experiencing any significant impact on supply or service levels.
-Any changes will be communicated accordingly.
+Naturally, this is an on-going situation and any changes will be communicated accordingly.

-What is Exertis’ policy on attending events or customer meetings?
+What is Exertis’ policy on attending customer meetings?

 Are you allowing visitors access to your premises?